-Reduce class sizes by two pupils in Budget 2023 in all schools, including DEIS schools Based on previous Parliamentary Questions (PQs), we estimate the cost of reducing class sizes by two pupils in a single year to be roughly €30 million per annum or €10 million from September to December 2023. #2 Tackle chronic underfunding of primary schools Prior to the pandemic and the current cost of living crisis, schools were already struggling to meet basic expenditure.
-A pre-pandemic survey from the CPSMA found that schools fundraised to the tune of $\leq$ 46 million per year to keep their doors open.
+Reduce class sizes by two pupils in Budget 2023 in all schools, including DEIS schools Based on previous Parliamentary Questions (PQs), we estimate the cost of reducing class sizes by two pupils in a single year to be roughly €30 million per annum or €10 million from September to December 2023.
+Up to date costings are currently being sought and the above is advisory only. #2 Tackle chronic underfunding of primary schools Prior to the pandemic and the current cost of living crisis, schools were already struggling to meet basic expenditure.
+A pre-pandemic survey from the CPSMA found that schools fundraised to the tune of \notin 46 million per year to keep their doors open.
 Irish primary schools receive significantly less funding than second and third level institutions.
-Primary schools receive a capitation grant of $\epsilon_1$ per pupil per school day to cover running costs.
+Primary schools receive a capitation grant of €1 per pupil per school day to cover running costs.
 Second-level schools receive almost double that amount.
-The standard capitation grant per primary pupil has dropped from $\epsilon{200}$ in 2010 to $\epsilon{183}$ at present, in contrast to the current figure of $\epsilon{316}$ at post-primary level.
+The standard capitation grant per primary pupil has dropped from €200 in 2010 to €183 at present, in contrast to the current figure of €316 at post-primary level.
 This funding disparity is grossly unfair.
 The challenges are even greater for primary schools in disadvantaged areas where fundraising to meet funding shortfalls is more difficult.
 OECD analysis continues to highlight that Ireland spends on average 20% less per student at primary than other developed countries.
 (Education at a Glance 2021, OECD) In Budget 2023, the INTO is calling for a significant increase in the school capitation grant to help schools struggling with increased costs and to reduce the burden on parents who continue to have to financially support their school.